Chandol (singer)

-Charley Yang (born August 25, 2002), known professionally as BoyWithUke or chandol, is an American singer, musician and internet personality.
-Yang first gained popularity on the online platform TikTok with his song "Two Moons" and later "Toxic", "IDGAF", and "Understand".
+Charley Yang, known professionally as Chandol (stylized as chandol) and formerly known as BoyWithUke, is an American singer, musician and internet personality.
+Yang first gained popularity on the online platform TikTok as BoyWithUke with his song "Two Moons", and later "Toxic", "IDGAF" and "Understand".
 Until October 10, 2023, he was known for hiding his face behind an LED mask.
 He is currently an independent artist after leaving Mercury Records.

 Early life

 During his performance in Seoul Jazz Festival, Yang revealed that he was born in Daegu, South Korea.

 Yang went to Oak Middle School in Shrewsbury, Massachusetts, and also attended Shrewsbury High School.
 He stated that he was forced into classical music from the age of four, but later dropped it.
 This was followed by him resuming music through writing music in high school.

 Career

 2020–2021: Beginnings on TikTok and early albums

 Yang began uploading to TikTok in 2020 after being introduced to the platform by his brother.
 His content did not attract much attention on the platform until 2021, when several of his videos (including a series of videos entitled "Minute-Long Songs") started to gain popularity.

 In September 2021, Yang released his extended play Faded.
 Later, the song Toxic went viral on TikTok and was featured in over sixty-nine thousand videos on the platform.
 It was streamed around half a billion times.
 The single reached No. 1 on the Billboard Alternative Airplay charts after being on the charts for thirty-one consecutive weeks, which was the sixth-longest rise to No. 1 in Alternative Airplay's history.
 "Toxic" was certified silver by the British Phonographic Industry (BPI) and platinum by the Recording Industry Association of America (RIAA).

 In 2021, BoyWithUke released his first and second studio albums, Melatonin Dreams and Fever Dreams respectively.